isomerpages/moe-endeavourpri/_our-curriculum/Mother Tongue/Malay Language.md

 <strong style="color: blue;">Mission:</strong>
 <br>
-To develop each child to become a person with the qualities of “Arif Budiman” – a learned person who contributes to society.
+To develop each child to become a person with the qualities of “Arif Budiman” – a learned person who contributes to society.<br>

 ![](/images/malay_programme_highlights.jpg)